Rhinostone/gina/framework/v0.5.5-alpha.2/lib/cmd/gina-framework.1.md

 **-u**, **update**
     	Reconcile the ~/.gina state files (main.json, settings.json) to the installed framework version.
 Dry-run by default; pass --fix to apply.

+**add**
+    	Install a published gina version side-by-side so a bundle can pin it via --gina-version.
+Downloads from npm, installs its deps, archives + symlinks it, and registers it in main.json.
+Additive — never changes the default version.
+Pass --dry-run to preview, --force to overwrite an existing archived copy.

 **-e**, **set**
 		Set environment variables